We have let our opinions come through on this page. Know yourself. Diapering is a very personal experience with as many opinions as there are babies!

 Tough question.
 Needs vary a lot.
 We think 2 dozen is just not enough, 3 dozen is right for most people, and 4 dozen will give you lots of extras.
 You don't need more than you can fit in your washing machine.

 Again, needs vary a lot.
 Most people start with 6 covers and come back and buy a few more.
 I think 8-10 covers per size is more common (from what I see people buying) than the traditionally recommended 6 covers per size.
 Yes, covers can be re-used several times without washing.

-Why do you sell only cotton diapers?
+Why do you sell only (or moslty) cotton diapers?

 Cotton has been proven to be a safe diapering fabric for many generations.
 It's easy to wash and doesn't hold stink like synthetics and stay-dry pocket diapers do.
 No repelling issues, either.
 It works.
 It's easy.
 More info and our opinions on cotton and other diapering fabrics.